biohazard999/Xenial.Framework/docs/guide/layout-builders-advanced-syntax.md

 # DetailViewLayoutBuilders - `LayoutBuilder<T>` Syntax

-The last section demonstrated that layouts are essentially domain specific language which can, through the power of C#, produce in code pixel perfect results which are both refactor safe and have a consistent look and feel.
+The last section demonstrated that layouts are essentially domain specific language which can, through the power of C#, produce in code, pixel perfect results which are both refactor safe and have a consistent look and feel.

 Whilst the basic layout building blocks can be verbose `Xenial.Framework` does provide a more robust and IntelliSence driven way to craft layouts in code.